OCA/website/website_payment_v10/README.rst

 Known issues / Roadmap
 ======================

-* This module should be getting updates from time to time, given that at backporting time, Odoo 10.0 is not yet even in the beta phase.
 * Any module you base on this will need to be updated to be based on ``website_payment`` when you migrate it to Odoo 10.0, because this module is only intended to replace that during the 9.0 lifespan.